Donating brain, spinal cord tissue, pituitary and cerebrospinal fluid for research

 Creutzfeldt Jakob disease (‘CJD’)

-We must take special measures if there is a possibility you have been at risk of CJD or variant CJD disease (sometimes incorrectly referred to as mad cow disease).
-We therefore ask all donors if they have been told that they are at increased risk of either of these forms of CJD.
+If there is a possibility you have been at risk of CJD or variant CJD disease (sometimes incorrectly referred to as mad cow disease) we are unable to accept the donation.
+We therefore ask all donors if they have been told that they are at risk of either of these forms of CJD.

-When should plans be made for donating brain and pituitary tissue?
+When should plans be made for donating brain, spinal cord and pituitary tissue?

-It is important to make the necessary arrangements for tissue donation well in advance.
+It is important to make the necessary arrangements for brain, spinal cord (if applicable) and pituitary donation well in advance.
 Family members need time to discuss the issue and to explore any possible disagreements.
 The death of a loved one is a time of enormous emotional stress and not the time for discussing such emotive issues as tissue donation.
 As time passes it may be necessary for you to alert new people or family members of your wish to donate and to remind others who may have forgotten.
+We also inform your GP so they are aware of your wish.

 Will the tissue donation cost the family anything?